This television has been discontinued.

 About everything else in your review, I'm impressed, very good and accurate review.

-Also, about sound, it's on low end.
+Also, as for sound, it's on the low end.

 Thanks for the feedback.
 Which country is your 32LN5400 from?
 Sometimes these features are country specific.